hymkor/smake/README.md

 ### (probe-file FILENAME)

 If FILENAME exists, it returns t.
 Otherwise nil.
-Same as -e of Perl.
+Equivalent to `-e FILENAME` of Perl.

 ### (probe-directory DIRNAME)

 If DIRNAME exists and it is a directory, it returns t.
 Otherwise nil.
-Same as -d of Perl.
+Equivalent to `-d FILENAME` of Perl.

 ### (chdir "DIRNAME")